HydrologicEngineeringCenter/NSI/USSD_Outline.md

   - Schools data
 - Restricted ability to share due to source data

-Through the development of this inventory relationships between the developers and the FEMA HAZUS team have grown through the years, resulting in multiple interagency collaborations.
-Each collaboration collectively improved the capabilities of each agency.
-This paper outlines our next collaborative effort.

-### Purpose
-In the field of public saftey a discription of the impacts of the natural disaster is necessary to understand the significance of the diaster.
-This is also true in portfolio risk management to support the evaluation of priorities for the portfolio.
-In the case of disaster managment, the most expediant analysis is necessary.
-For portfolio management the analysis must be consistent.
-### Historic Versions
-Describe historic releases 2011, 2016, 2018 and briefly describe feature enhancements and changes in data sources/restrictions
 ### API?
 Describe the API
 ## Need for a National Structure Inventory